 |Sustainability Is Critical To Our Future|

 Sustainability means planning our future in a way that we do not set ourselves up to crash and burn at some future date.
-Long-term planning has not been something politicians excel at or are even good at because most political systems are geared at getting politicians re-elected and meeting the most pressing needs of today and not tomorrow.
-Things like profit, greed, and our unquenchable desire for growth are placed in front of longer term issues and needs.
+Long-term planning is not something politicians excel at or are even good at.
+Most political systems are geared at getting politicians re-elected and meeting the most pressing needs of today and not tomorrow.
+Things like profit, greed, and our unquenchable desire for growth are placed in front of longer-term issues and needs.
 This means that mapping out a logical and sustainable long-term plan requires delving into some rather hefty philosophical questions such as what brings real happiness.
-We also have to think about what kind of society and world future generations might want to live in and properly recognize the role of the human animal in the overall scheme of things.
+We also have to think about what kind of society and world future generations might want to live in and properly recognize the role of the human-animal in the overall scheme of things.

 |Population Has Soared In Last Two Hundred Years|